How High Can A Chicken Fly? All your questions answered

-Chickens cannot fly long distances… they can, however, fly short distances.
+No, chickens cannot fly long distances.
+They can, however, fly short distances.

 If you’ve ever wondered, what is the longest recorded flight of a chicken?
 The chicken flight record is 13 uninterrupted seconds, whereas the furthest recorded flight covered 301.5 feet (3).

 Go ahead and watch the Chicken Channel’s video which shows a chicken lift off the ground and gracefully fly across a field.

 If done correctly, most chickens will be able to jump just a few inches off the ground after having their wings clipped.

 Don’t forget that clipping your birds’ wings should be seen as your last resort.